pierre-rouleau/pel/doc/pel-manual.rst

 ==================

 PEL is not yet available through MELPA_ (Milkypostman's Emacs Lisp Package Archive) or any Elpa-compatible Emacs package archive.
-It might be on day, although the nature of the PEL project might not be compatible with MELPA_ or ELPA_.
+It might be one day, although the nature of the PEL project might not be compatible with MELPA_ or ELPA_.

 Therefore semi-automated installation instruction are detailed in the following sections.

 Essentially you need to: